-A lot of people think you can only get a free credit report, not free credit score.
+A lot of people think you can only get a free credit report, not a free credit score.
 WRONG!
-I have been using Credit Sesame for years to get my credit score 100% free.
+I have been using Credit Karma and Credit Sesame for years to get my credit score 100% free.
 You can try it out for free today too!
-It only takes a few minutes to get your score on Credit Sesame with free advice on improving it.
-Credit Sesame gives you a free score update once a month.
+It only takes a few minutes to get your score with free advice on improving it.

 The key benefits are clear: